tymyrddin/ipa-siem-stack/README.md

 ***In the foreground:***

 ```
-$ docker-compose up
+$ sudo docker-compose up
 ```

 ***In the background:***

 ```
-$ docker-compose up -d
+$ sudo docker-compose up -d
 ```

-In development version, point browser to https://localhost, in production to https://domainname or https://IPaddress.
+In development version, point browser to https://localhost, in production to https://domainname or https://IPaddress (mind the ***https://***)